132nd-etcher/docs/OvGME_prop/index.md

 * //ovgme is capable of managing multiple target destinations; this would be very useful in case we need one of the following:
     * Manage different version of the mods/skins for different DCS versions
     * Install some mods in the Save Games folder, and other directly in the main DCS installation
+* Managing conflicts: when two mods modified the same file, there is a conflict.
+Sometimes, the conflict is void, because the two mods are making the same change.
+Other times, the two mods are changing different part of the same file.
+In that latter case, a "patch" needs to be created, that merges the changes from the two conflicting mods.
+With //ovgme, this is very easy to do.

 # Technical